 The Alzheimer's Disease Education and Referral (ADEAR) Center offers information on diagnosis, treatment, patient care, caregiver needs, long-term care, and research related to Alzheimer's disease.
 Staff can refer you to local and national resources.
 The Center is a service of the National Institute on Aging, part of the Federal Government's National Institutes of Health.

-The Alzheimer's Association is a nonprofit organization offering information and support services to people with Alzheimer’s disease and their families.
+The Alzheimer's Association is a nonprofit organization offering information and support services to people with Alzheimer’s disease and their caregivers and families.
+The Alzheimer's Association also sponsors research.
 Call or visit their website to find out where to get help in your area.

 This foundation serves people with dementia and their caregivers and families.
-Services include a toll-free hotline, publications and other materials, and conferences and workshops.
+Services include a toll-free hotline, publications, and online resources.

 Website: www.eldercare.gov

 Families often need information about community resources, such as home care, adult day care, and nursing homes.
 Contact the Eldercare Locator to find these resources in your area.
 The Eldercare Locator is a service of the Administration on Aging.
 It is funded by the Federal Government.